 Ostional is a remote beach and arribadas take place in the low season.
 This combination means that there are never enough volunteers to help the hatchlings.

-If you would like to help the turtles, you can do this by visiting the Asociason de Guias Locales de Ostional (Association of local guides – Ostional) Facebook Page for current information about arribada start times and when hatchlings need assistance with their epic journey to the sea.
+If you would like to help during a turtle arribada in Ostional, reach out to the following organizations for current information about arribada start times and when hatchlings need assistance with their epic journey to the sea:

 - Volunteers Association ASVO (506) 8843-2324/ 2258-4430/ 2233-4430/2233-4989

 - Wendy Cruz ([email protected]; tel.
 506-8816-9815) from Lora Hills project